-- 6 Stand back, and press the lid button \mathbb{B} , to open the lid. \square - 7 If the bowl is empty, fill with liquid cooking oil to between the MIN (2 litres) and MAX (2.5 litres) marks.
-If it already contains oil, then check the level and top up as necessary. - 8 Don't use solid cooking oil, fat, butter, margarine, or olive oil.
+- 7 Use the handle to remove the lid from the fryer.
+Put it away, as you won't be needing it till you've finished frying, and the oil has cooled. - 8 If the bowl is empty, fill with good quality liquid cooking oil, to between the MIN (2.5 litres) and MAX (3 litres) marks.
+If it already contains oil, check the level, and top up as necessary. - 9 Don't use solid cooking oil, fat, butter, margarine, or olive oil.
 Olive oil generally contains too much water, and it's smoking point is a bit low for deep frying.
-Buy a good quality liquid cooking oil suitable for deep frying, like sunflower or corn oil. - 9 Don't mix oils of different types, as they'll have different temperature characteristics.
+Buy a good quality liquid cooking oil suitable for deep frying, like sunflower or corn oil. - 10 Don't mix oils of different types, as they'll have different temperature characteristics.